 You often have to rely on other people to lock the front door behind them, more people have access to the house, and you could even (albeit very rarely) have things stolen from other housemates or visitors – giving you all the more reason to insure your belongings.

 You can cover all housemates’ contents under one policy, but most advisers will recommend against it as it often causes more hassle than it is worth.

-If you can’t lock the door to your room or the area of your room, your shared house contents policy would need an additional ‘walk-in-theft’ cover but this is hard to come by and will probably increase your premiums.
+If you can’t lock the door to your room or the area of your room, your shared house contents policy would need an additional ‘walk-in-theft’ cover, but can be hard to come by and will probably increase your premiums.

-Most insurance companies offer a specialist students’ insurance policy, but as a student presumably already managing a tight budget, it is important to consider the value of your protected items against the cost of the policy and the risk of damage or theft.
+Most insurance companies offer a specialist student contents insurance policy, but as a student presumably already managing a tight budget, it is important to consider the value of your protected items against the cost of the policy and the risk of damage or theft.

-Whether it be covering the cost of accidental damage to your landlord’s sofa or replacing your stolen laptop, it is clear that tenants’ insurance could save you a lot of money should things go wrong while you’re renting a property.
+Whether you want to cover the cost of accidental damage to your landlord’s sofa or replace your stolen laptop, it is clear that tenants’ insurance could save you a lot of money if things go wrong while you’re renting a property.

-Getting quotes and choosing the right insurance policy can be confusing and stressful, so be sure to do a sufficient amount of research before signing on the dotted line, and shop around with as many providers as possible to get the best deal for you.
+Getting quotes and choosing the right tenants insurance policy can be confusing and stressful, so be sure to do a sufficient amount of research before signing on the dotted line, and shop around with as many providers as possible to get the best deal for you.

 Head over to our guide to the cost of home insurance for more general information, or see the rest of our interesting resources on related topics.
 If you’re a property owner looking for cover to protect against damage done by tenants, see our landlord’s insurance guide.